Burdock Root

 Cultivated for its roots, in its fresh form Burdock is cooked as a vegetable.

-Packed with health-boosting vitamins, minerals and nutrients including potassium, magnesium, vitamin B-6 and fibre, Burdock, in its dried form, is well-known for its medicinal benefits, including:
+Packed with health-boosting vitamins, minerals and nutrients including potassium, magnesium, vitamin B-6 and fibre, Burdock root, in its dried form, is well-known for its medicinal benefits, including:

 Diuretic – By stimulating the kidneys, burdock root works as a natural way to rid your body of excess fluid, cleansing your body of any waste.

 Astringent – Many topical skin products contain burdock root for its ability to fight against skin conditions, including acne, eczema and psoriasis.
-Studies have also shown that burdock root can improve signs of aging.
+Studies have also shown that it can reverse signs of aging.

 Prebiotic – Packed with prebiotic fibre, burdock root is well known to improve our bodies digestion, as well as help to lower our blood sugar.

-Anti-inflammatory – The anti-inflammatory properties of burdock root can help soothe conditions such as arthritis and tonsillitis.
+Anti-inflammatory – The anti-inflammatory properties can help soothe conditions such as arthritis and tonsillitis.

 Culinary